 - 1. A territorial unit or area with a specified geographical extent at the local, regional, or global level. - 2.
 At least one governmental function which specifies a set of rules which can only be set aside through collective decision making. - 3.
-A population of domiciliaries (at least one) which lays a foundation for collective decision making.
+A population of domiciliaries19 (at least one) which lays a foundation for collective decision making.

 Regarding the first characteristic, a governmental unit presumes a territory, which is essential for the phenomena analyzed in this article.
-The territory need not be contiguous or large, but its extent must be non-zero.
-The crucial aspect of territory is that it cannot be physically intellectual elite (perhaps 0,5% on a worldwide basis) with that of the general public.
+The territory need not be contiguous or large, but its extent must be non-zero.20 The crucial aspect of territory is that it cannot be physically mobility may not be fully appreciated.
+It is easy to confuse one's own position within a small economic and intellectual elite (perhaps 0,5% on a worldwide basis) with that of the general public.

-&lt;sup>18 One example is that the majority gets its way and the minority loses out.
+18 One example is that the majority gets its way and the minority loses out.
 Another example is e.g. the problem of cyclic majorities described by Black (Black 1958) and Condorcet (see Black 1958).
 Consider a three-person village using majority voting as a means of ranking each pair of alternatives.
 A clear-cut social ordering need not emerge.
 If Ann's preferences are I,II,III, Ben's are II,III,I, and Bill's are III,I,II, then, in pairwise votes, I beats II, II beats III, and III beats I.

-&lt;sup>19 Domiciliary: A person who resides in a particular place with the intention of making it a principal place of abode; one who is domiciled in a particular jurisdiction.
+19 Domiciliary: A person who resides in a particular place with the intention of making it a principal place of abode; one who is domiciled in a particular jurisdiction.
 (Garner 1999)

-&lt;sup>20 Territory has a fixed three-dimensional extent consisting of a surface area, proceeding inwards toward the center of the earth, and proceeding outwards into the atmosphere and beyond.
+20 Territory has a fixed three-dimensional extent consisting of a surface area, proceeding inwards toward the center of the earth, and proceeding outwards into the atmosphere and beyond.
 Governmental units, which may overlap each other, cover the entire universe.
 Since each individual has a physical extent, it is impossible for an individual to avoid governmental units altogether.

-moved.
-In contrast, individuals perform a benefit versus cost evaluation when moving across territories and between governmental units, bringing with them portable assets.
-Owners of resources connected with territory can also theoretically bring these with them, for better utilization elsewhere, or to bring "out of harm's way".
+moved.21 In contrast, individuals perform a benefit versus cost evaluation when moving across territories and between governmental units, bringing with them portable assets.
+Owners of resources connected with territory22 can also theoretically bring these with them, for better utilization elsewhere, or to bring "out of harm's way".
 But, in reality, this is often excessively costly, making these owners uniquely vulnerable.
 Ownership of resources connected with territory, costs of changing permanent residence, travel costs, language barriers, cultural barriers, possession of specific competencies, etc. reduce movement across governmental units.
 These factors influence entry and exit of governmental units, which are otherwise free or as specified in the governmental function.
 To establish a benchmark, the argument is purified excluding from consideration entry versus exit systems based on force or threat of force.

 Regarding the second characteristic, a governmental unit differs from a geographical unit through assuming at least one governmental function which specifies a set of rules.
 This function is based neither on market nor voluntary exchange.
 This introduces an inevitable coercive element agreed upon by domiciliaries through collective decision making.
 The governmental function can be set aside neither by individual nor collective market participants.
-Examples of governmental functions are tax collection and compulsory garbage removal.
+Examples of governmental functions are tax collection and compulsory garbage removal.23 The design in this paper enables a government to choose any function that the inhabitants prefer, e.g. those functions present in our current societies, or a subset of these functions, or functions not common in our current societies.
+This inherent flexibility enables innovation in the provision of governmental services or functions including innovations in organization that may involve competition and cooperation.24